-Offshore wind.
-Utility-scale solar.
-Cutting-edge energy storage.
-The Central Coast, with a long long history of energy production, is emerging as a hub of renewable energy critical to meeting the state and nation’s ambitious carbon-free energy goals.
+Launchpad of the West Coast floating offshore wind industry.
+Pioneer in utility-scale solar.
+The Central Coast is emerging as a hub of renewable energy critical to meeting the state and nation’s ambitious carbon-free energy goals.

-- Texas-based Vistra Corp. is developing a $500 million, 600-megawatt battery storage facility — the world’s largest — at the shuttered Morro Bay power plant, with a target of operation by 2024.
-PG&E also announced plans for a 100MW battery storage project in Nipomo.
+Texas -based Vistra Corp. is pursuing plans for a $500 million, 600-megawatt battery storage facility — the world’s largest — at the shuttered Morro Bay power plant.

-transmission infrastructure connecting to California's grid at Diablo Canyon and Morro Bay
+state grid connections at Diablo Canyon and Morro Bay

 highly trained transitioning energy workers